FAQ

 Please use the search function on the website below that allows you to search for schools by specifying your preferences, such as major or school location, etc.

-Please refer to the page below for an explanation of professional training colleges (vocational schools).
+Please refer to the page below for an explanation of specialized training colleges.

 Please refer to the page below for a description of college of technology.